corlou/assignment-part-a/all_asnwers.md

 ## Question 1: Description of your website

-#### Problem and Solution (aka Purpose):
+#### Problem and Solution:

 When it comes to yoga, there is a standard of move names.
 No matter where you are in the world, all students and teachers can identify the poses.

 However, when it comes to pole fitness, move names vary wildly from studio to studio (with the exception of famous moves).
+So transferring between studios, selecting a category for pole competitions, attending pole camps, and even remembering what was taught in class is next to impossible.

 **Solution: Create a dictionary of pole moves with images and names.**